A Brooks-type result for sparse critical graphs: Clusters and sets with small potential

 Furthermore, if the only $S$-cluster is the empty set, then every vertex in $S$ has degree at least $k$.
 By definition, if a cluster $T$ is contained in a vertex set $S$, then $T$ is also an $S$-cluster.

 \begin{claim} Every cluster $T$ satisfies $|T| \leq k-3$.
-Furthermore, for every $(k-1)$-clique $X$ in $G$, (i) there is a unique $X$-cluster $T$ (possibly $T = \emptyset$), and (ii) every non-empty $X$-cluster is a cluster (in other words, every cluster is either contained by $X$ or disjoint from $X$).
-In particular, each $(k-1)$-clique in $G$ contains at least $2$ vertices of degree at least $k$. \end{claim} {\bf Proof.} If $T$ is a cluster with $|T| \geq k-2$, then $T \cup N(T) \supseteq K_k - e$, a contradiction to Claim~\ref{minus edge}.
+Furthermore, for every $(k-1)$-clique $X$ in $J$, (i)~there is a unique $X$-cluster $T$ (possibly $T = \emptyset$), and (ii)~every non-empty $X$-cluster is a cluster (in other words, every cluster is either contained in $X$ or disjoint from $X$).
+Each $(k-1)$-clique in $J$ contains at least $2$ vertices of degree at least $k$. \end{claim} {\bf Proof.} If $T$ is a cluster with $|T| \geq k-2$, then $T \cup N(T) \supseteq K_k - e$, a contradiction to Claim~\ref{minus edge}.

-Let $X$ be a $(k-1)$-clique in $G$.
+Let $X$ be a $(k-1)$-clique in $J$.
 Two distinct $X$-clusters would contradict Claim \ref{one cluster}.
-If $T$ is a non-empty $X$-cluster contained in a larger cluster $T'$, then each $v\in T'-X$ has to be adjacent to each vertex in $X$, and so $G$ contains clique $X\cup T'$ of size at least $k$, a contradiction.
+If $T$ is a non-empty $X$-cluster contained in a larger cluster $T'$, then each $v\in T'-X$ has to be adjacent to each vertex in $X$, and so $J$ contains clique $X\cup T'$ of size at least $k$, a contradiction.

-The final statement is proven as follows: by Fact \ref{clusters partition} every vertex not in a cluster does not have degree $k-1$, the minimum degree is $k-1$, and the only cluster in $X$ has at most $k-3$ of the $k-1$ vertices in $X$.
+The final statement is proven as follows: by Fact \ref{clusters partition} only vertices in clusters have degree $k-1$, by (i) $X$ contains at most one cluster which, if exists, has at most $k-3$ of the $k-1$ vertices in $X$ by the first part of this claim.